 Look for Property That Will Generate a Profit

 If you’re investing in property as a business, you’ll want to look for an affordable property that will be able to generate a profit from the start.
-One of the best ways to do this as a beginner is buying to let.
+One of the best ways to do this as a beginner is to buy a property to let.

 Ideally, you’ll also want to try to find a property that will significantly increase in value over time.
 It’s important that you weigh up the price, yield, and risk factors associated with the property to help you find the best possible property for your business.